UofT-DSI/team_project/README_1.md

 #### Intended Audience for Data Analysis:

-•	Business Analysts: To gain insights into how consumer behaviours are modelled and leveraged
+•	Business Analysts: To gain insights into how consumer behaviors are modelled and leveraged
 •	Marketing Teams: To tailor campaigns and promotions based on customer segments and preferences and to increase subscription
 •	Product Managers: To understand product performance and customer preferences that can lead to increased total purchases
 •	Executive Leadership: To make data-driven decisions for business growth and customer satisfaction.